parkerpoker/parkerd/docs/protocol.md

 3. the host verifies the wallet signature and current turn binding, then applies the action through the Hold'em engine
 4. the host appends `PlayerAction`
 5. when the hand settles, the host builds a snapshot and appends `HandResult`
-6. the updated table is replicated to peers with only the caller's hole cards included in replicated state
+6. the updated table is replicated to peers without any owner-local plaintext hole cards in replicated state

 ### Failover